Postbaccalaureate Intramural Research Training Award (Postbac IRTA/CRTA)

 - a list of coursework and grades,

 Selection: Applications are reviewed on a rolling basis year round by scientists in the Institutes and Centers of the NIH.
 Individual scientists select their own postbacs and provide the funding to support them; there is no centralized selection process.
 For suggestions on how to increase your chances of being offered a position, please read the Postbac IRTA Program Frequently Asked Questions.
+You can find a YouTube video entitled Finding an NIH Mentor, which demonstrates how to use NIH investigator databases, on the OITE YouTube page.

 Candidates will be informed of their selection by the hiring Institute.
 Successful candidates will be required to submit the following documentation to their Institute or Center prior to beginning their training: